 Child abuse and neglect are very serious charges.

-Unfortunately, during a divorce it isn’t uncommon for one party to falsely make child abuse and neglect allegations against the other party.
+During a divorce it isn’t uncommon for one parent to falsely accuse the other parent of child abuse and neglect.

-Your attorney will assess the allegations and will help you devise a strategy that will prove to the court that you are a fit parent and that the allegations are not founded.
+Your lawyer will asses the allegations and help you devise a strategy that will prove to the court that you are a fit parent and the allegations are unfounded.